Effectiveness Of Art Therapy: The Role Of Art Therapy For Mental Health

 Building confidence through art therapy can aid people with autism in having more fulfilling social interactions and expressing themselves more openly.
 A study from Iran on the effects of art therapy on children with autism found that attending painting therapy groups improved their ability to express their feelings and interact socially.

-Art therapy for treating PTSD
+Art therapy & PTSD

-Post-traumatic stress disorder (PTSD) is a mental health condition that typically occurswhere someone has difficulty recovering after someone experiences a traumatic event or series of events.
+Post-traumatic stress disorder (PTSD) is a mental health condition that typically occurs where someone has difficulty recovering after someone experiences a traumatic event or series of events.
 Symptoms can include intrusive, distressing memories, nightmares, dissociation, changes in cognitive functioning, physiological stress, and more.
 Art therapy may be an effective tool for coping with the symptoms of trauma and healing from it.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.